bkbilly/AlarmPI/README.md

 The android application is very light and fast and it is recomended for the phone, but it has no real time updates.
 You can download it from here: [AlarmPI.apk](mobile/AlarmPI.apk)

-The source code for the application is here: https://play.google.com/store/apps/details?id=bkbilly.alarmpi
+The source code for the application is here: [Play Store](https://play.google.com/store/apps/details?id=bkbilly.alarmpi)

 ### IFTTT